Even

 Hiring a ghostwriter

 In fact, we often say, tongue-in-cheek of course, that content marketers in general should be good at “asking the obnoxious question.”
 That’s even more so with ghostwriting.
 Experienced interviewers know how to spar with their subjects a little to help bring out original ideas.
+They play devil’s advocate and think about the subject from the reader’s point of view.

-Requesting writing samples from the ghostwriter can be tricky.
-Due to confidentially concerns (such as the piece being written under someone else’s name), the ghostwriter may be unable to show you their ghostwritten clips.
 But that shouldn’t deter you since most ghostwriters have written other articles under their own byline, which you can read to get an idea of their writing style and the quality of their prose.

-We recommend that you especially look at their original reporting — magazine-style feature articles that involve interviewing experts and weaving in their quotes to create a compelling read.
 Do the quotes seem kind of blah and obvious, or are they provocative and make you look again?
 The quality of the quotes is due in part to how effective an interviewer the author is.

 Whose is it anyway?